maciejg-git/litewind-alpine-documentation/documentation/datepicker.md

         name: "data-adjacent-months",
         type: ["Boolean"],
         default: "true",
-        description: "If true days from previous and next month are displayed.
-Classes for these days can be modified in the `class-adjacent` attribute in the template.
+        description: "If true, days from the previous and next month are displayed.
+Classes for these days can be customized using the `class-adjacent` attribute in the template.
 Adjacent days are selectable.", },
     {
         name: "data-locale",